06naresh/NoteVault-application/README.md

-# NoteVault .
+# NoteVault

-A modern desktop note-taking application built using Electron, React, TypeScript, and Vite
+A modern desktop note-taking application built using Electron, React, TypeScript, and Vite.

-## 🚀 Features.
+## 🚀 Features

 - Create and manage notes
 - Clean and responsive UI